johnnybarrels/unicode/README.md

 **UniCode** is an online test/exam platform for educational institutions that allows administrator users (teachers) to create and evaluate coding related tests, and for users/students to sit these tests and see results.
 It is designed to provide a friendly experience for studens and teachers without compromising the level of complexity required for developing the coding learning experience.

-**UniCode** provides the ability to not only test students' theoretical knowledge of but also their technical abilities.
+**UniCode** provides the ability to not only test students' theoretical knowledge but also their technical abilities.
 Teachers have the ability to select from three different questions assesment types:

 - **_Output_**: Based on an excerpt of code provided by the teacher, the student is required to enter the expected output. (automated marking).
 - **_MCQ_**: Based on a written question and/or provided code, the student must select the best answer out of up to 4 possible options. (automated marking)